 The location adjustments were based on the location of the subject as compared to the location of the comparable sales.
-Sale 1 was superior and required negative adjustments.
+Sale 1 was considered to be superior and required a negative adjustment.
 Sale 2 was inferior and required a positive adjustment.
-Sale three was similar and did not require an adjustment.
+Sale three was similar overall and did not require an adjustment.